History of the Serbian Army: Royal Serbian Army (1882–1918)

 Military service in peacetime lasted between 14 and 18 months for infantry and between 16 and 24 months for artillery and cavalry.
 Finally there were 5 supernumerary infantry regiments made of surplus unassigned personnel of all divisional areas.
 They were used to reinforce II class inf divisions to 4 regiment standard or they formed independent infantry brigades with additional artillery and cavalry units.
 Before World War I they formed a combined infantry division.

 The only professional part of military was a 3,000-strong officer's and NCOs corps which conducted the training of conscripts, which numbered approximately 40,000 every year.
 They formed 20 training regiments (4 in each divisional area) called cadre regiments.
 In wartime the bulk of the officers and NCOs were drawn from reserve personnel with limited military education.

-In the eve of Balkan Wars Serbian Royal Army was armed with German made Mauser M1899 rifles (7×57mm Mauser) as main infantry weapon of I and II class troops and with older Russian made Berdan II riffles for III class troops.
+In the eve of Balkan Wars Serbian Royal Army was armed with German made Mauser M1899 rifles (7×57mm Mauser) as main infantry weapon of I and II class troops and with older Russian made Berdan II rifles for III class troops.
 Main machine gun was German Maxim M1908 7 mm machine gun.
 Main artillery weapon was French made Schneider M1907 75 mm field gun also made in mountain version, beside this type the III class regiments operated several batteries of outdated slow-loading French made De Bange M85 80 mm field guns.
 Heavy artillery consisted of 22 outdated Schneider M1897 120 mm slow-loading howitzers, 12 Schneider M1897 120mm long guns, and 6 slow-loading Schneider-Canet M1897 150 mm mortars.
 During the Balkan wars and right before First world war Serbian army also acquired number of modern heavy guns: 32 Schneider-Canet 120mm M.1910 and 8 Schnaider-Canet 150mm M.1910.

-Yugoslav armies (1918-2006)
+Yugoslav armies (1918–2006)

-Serbian military activity after World War I took place in the context of various Yugoslav armies until the break-up of Yugoslavia in the 1990s and the restoration of Serbia as an independent state in 2006.
+Serbian military activity after World War I took place in the context of various Yugoslav armies until the breakup of Yugoslavia in the 1990s and the restoration of Serbia as an independent state in 2006.